ryan-mcclue/unsw/scif1004/climate-change.md

 so, if this current was disrupted, i.e. warm water not allowed to travel, then global cooling e.g, glaciers melt (greenland 80%) and freshwater stops current

-only ice sheets melting increase sea levels
+only ice sheets/glaciers(land) melting increase sea levels

 sea levels can rise due to low pressure systems like cyclones over say warm water